Builders Skip Hire | Construction & Renovation Waste

 Builders Skip Hire FAQs

-Can I mix soil and general construction waste in the same skip?
+Can you mix soil and rubble with general construction waste in the same skip?

+A rough rule of thumb is 1 tonne per yard of skip size.
+An 8 yard builders skip typically has a weight limit of 6–8 tonnes.
+Heavy materials like concrete, bricks and soil hit the weight limit long before the skip looks full.
+Overfilling or exceeding the weight limit at the weighbridge results in additional charges.

 Yes.
-All skips have a maximum permitted weight — typically 1 tonne per yard of skip size as a rule of thumb.
-An 8 yard builders skip has a typical weight limit of 6–8 tonnes.
-Therefore, if you are disposing of heavy materials such as concrete, bricks or soil, you hit the weight limit before the skip looks full.
-Overfilling or exceeding the weight limit results in additional charges at the weighbridge.
-We recommend using a dedicated inert-waste skip for heavy materials.

-Plasterboard must be kept separate from general waste under UK waste regulations.
-Since plasterboard mixed with other waste produces hydrogen sulphide gas when sent to landfill — a hazardous substance.
-Many skip hire providers now charge a surcharge for plasterboard-contaminated loads, or require dedicated plasterboard-only skips.
-Ask about our plasterboard disposal options when you book.
+Plasterboard must be kept separate from general waste under UK regulations because it produces hydrogen sulphide gas when mixed with other waste at landfill.
+Many suppliers charge a surcharge for plasterboard in a standard skip, or require a dedicated plasterboard-only hire.
+Ask about plasterboard disposal when you book.

-What size skip do I need for a self-build or major renovation?
+What size skip do I need for a renovation or self-build?

 What Builders Say About Our Construction Skips